Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Conclusion

 \section{Conclusion}

 We have derived a number of descriptors within the GAP-SOAP framework that have the rotational symmetries of specific terms in the spin Hamiltonians used to model noncollinear spin systems \eqref{Eq:SH}, in particular the interatomic exchange interaction.
 Use of the ``adiabatic spin approximation'' in the resulting ML model contributes greatly to its efficiency requiring only small constrained DFT training sets to achieve robust performance.
 For example, only 25 different noncollinear spin configurations were needed to train a simple two-body descriptor for the exchange interaction of bcc Fe that could predict the total energy with an accuracy of order 1 meV/spin and of the exchange field with an angular deviation less than $\sim5^\circ$.
-This paves the way for an ``on-the-fly machine learning exchange field'' for an AISD suitable for combination with AIMD which should make it possible to study the effects of spin-lattice coupling at finite temperatures.
+By incorporating atomic coordinates and spin orientations into the local spin environment descriptor, our model paves the way for the construction of a general ML PES that will make coupled ab-initio molecular dynamics (AIMD) and spin dynamics (AISD) simulations possible to study the effects of spin-lattice coupling at finite temperatures.